Using the euro

 When travelling, most of us avoid carrying large amounts of cash.
 We often rely on our debit/credit cards to cover our day-to-day expenses during our trips.
 As long as the payments you make are carried out in euro and within the EU, you should be charged no more for them than for any national electronically processed payment of the same value in euros.

-These rules also apply to transactions in euro (e.g. between euro accounts) in countries outside the euro area and to payments in Swedish krona and Romanian lei.
+These rules also apply to transactions in euro (e.g. between euro accounts) in countries outside the euro area.